-John L. Sullivan, Managing Partner and Owner of the Welsh-Sullivan Group has more than thirty-nine years of Fortune 200 corporate security and Federal Law Enforcement experience.
+John L. Sullivan, Managing Partner and Owner of the Welsh-Sullivan Group has more than forty-three years of Fortune 200 corporate security and Federal Law Enforcement experience.
 John served in the U.S. Secret Service for twenty-three years where he held senior positions in the Intelligence Division, US Embassy London England and the Office of Inspection.
 While in the Office of Inspection, he supervised and co-authored the Air Defense section of the congressionally mandated White House Security review.
 He also served for two years as the Assistant Inspector General for Investigations at the US Agency for International Development overseeing a global investigative effort to combat fraud, waste and abuse in US foreign aid programs.

 John was the global security Director for Texas Instruments Inc, a Fortune 200 Semiconductor Company with design and manufacturing assets in 36 countries.
 As Director, he was responsible for all security at TI locations including subsidiaries worldwide.
 Under his leadership, Texas Instruments was one of the first twenty corporate applicants to be certified and validated for the Department of Homeland Security, Customs Trade Partnership Against Terrorism C-TPAT program.
 Texas Instruments was also certified and validated to the C-TPAT Tier III level in 2007.
 In addition, he held executive oversight of the TI Flight Department which consisted of two Global Express aircraft, crews and maintenance.